HaedronResearch/DateTimeDataFrames.jl/README.md

 * `groupby()` (extensions)
 * cleaning functions: `cleave()`

+## Notes
+* Ranges follow Julia convention (inclusive at both ends).
-All operations work at arbitrary frequencies (time-based or "irregular").
+* All operations work at arbitrary frequencies (time-based or "irregular").
+* By default the index column is called `:datetime`.
-The `DateTime` column is called `:datetime` by default, and is assumed to be sorted in ascending order.
+* The index column is assumed to be sorted in ascending order.